avh4/elm-upgrade/README.md

 elm-upgrade
 ```

 After the automated upgrade, you will probably still have to fix a few things.
-See the [Elm 0.18 upgrade guide](https://github.com/elm-lang/elm-platform/blob/master/upgrade-docs/0.18.md) for more details.
+See the [Elm 0.19 upgrade guide](https://github.com/elm-lang/elm-platform/blob/master/upgrade-docs/0.19.md) for more details.

-## What it looks liks
+## What it looks liks (TODO: update this section for Elm 0.19)

 ```
 Ξ workspace/tangram-logo git:(master) ▶ elm-upgrade